Stereo-Boy/chopin_toolbox/README.md

 * optionnally exclude some outlier observations (defined as their line number in the data)
 * optionnally have warnings off (better to keep them on to discover wrong link functions or wrong data - default is warnings on)
 * optionnally run a GLME: you will need at least one random variable, so as a solid factor, expressed as (1|factor).
 Note that the parentheses are crucial to define the random-effect factor.
-* optionally decide for a multiple-comparison correction method among 'benjamini-hochberg' or 'bonferroni' (default 'none').
+* optionally decide for a multiple-comparison correction method among 'benjamini-hochberg' (see section Benjamini-Hochberg procedure below for more information) or 'bonferroni' (default 'none').
 This will show adjusted p-values.
 It is only used in function display_model, and it assumes that the number of statistical tests is equal to the number of factors in the displayed model.
 If not correct, you can specify a different number of comparison in the optional field model.nb_tests.
 * run all_glm code

 #### Typical use